Sumandora/GenericESP/README.md

 ```

 #### Text labels and their attached-to-side counterpart
-Text labels can have many purposes, for example the name of the player or the weapon they are holding.
+Text labels can have many purposes, for example showing the name of the player or the weapon they are holding.
 ```cpp
 SidedText name{ this, "Name" };
 ```